hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 cd ngs<tab>
 ```

 the shell tries to fill in the rest of the directory using the list of files and folders in that directory.
-In this case, the shell will fill in the rest of the directory name for `ngs_course`.
+In this case, the shell will fill in the rest of the directory name for `ngs_course/`.

-Now, navigate to `ngs_course/unix_lesson/raw_fastq` and type:
+Now, navigate to `ngs_course/unix_lesson/raw_fastq/` and type:

 ```bash
 ls Mov10_oe_<tab><tab>
 ```

 When you hit the first tab, nothing happens.
-The reason is that there are multiple files in `raw_fastq` which start with `Mov10_oe_`.
+The reason is that there are multiple files in `raw_fastq/` which start with `Mov10_oe_`.
 Thus, the shell does not know which one to fill in.
 When you hit tab again, the shell will list the possible choices.

 Tab completion can also fill in the names of commands.
 For example, enter `e<tab><tab>`.
 You will see the name of every command that starts with an `e`.
 One of those is `echo`.
 If you enter `ec<tab>` you will see that tab completion works.